TheWizardo/JB-First-Assignment/README.md

     - Red Note background for tasks about to end (X)
     - Date-time validation check (V)
     - Task deletion from local storage on load (V)
     - Reactive design.
-Adjust amount of notes to screen (V)
+Adjust amount of notes to screen (X)
     - Delete without reload (V)